Investigative Framework

 Review whether baseline load has shifted and which layers remain active.

-This framework is the conceptual foundation for the entire knowledge base.
+This framework is the conceptual foundation for the rest of the knowledge base.

 Educational pattern exploration, not medical advice.